-Boost Function In windy weather or current when you need more oomph, push the lower right "HIGH MODE" button after having first activated the "Docking" button.
+Boost Function In windy weather or current when you need more oomph, push the right "HIGH" button after having frst activated the "Docking" button.
 A beep will confirm it's engaged.
 Deactivate by pushing the button again.
 You'll hear a double-beep confirmation.

-DPS - "DYNAMIC POSITIONING SYSTEM" Holds the boat on it's heading and GPS position, it is activated by pushing the upper left button and deactivated by pushing it again, or simply engaging the engine controls.
-You will find this works better if utilizing the optional Seakeeper Gyro as boat motion is stabilized in waves, meaning the DPS doesn't have to compensate for excess boat motion.
+DPS - "DYNAMIC POSITIONING SYSTEM" OPTION.
+If the boat is equipped with this option to hold the boat on it's heading and GPS position, it is activated by pushing the upper left button and deactivated by pushing it again, or simply engaging the engine controls.

 Maneuvering with Joystick Follow the arrows.
-Slowly lean the joystick in the direction you'd like to go.
+Lean the joystick post in the direction you'd like to go.
 Release and the thrust stops.
 The boat may keep moving, so you may have to tap it in the opposite direction to stop it.
 The top of the joystick is rotated to orient the bow and stern, or to spin the boat completely around on its own axis.
 Pretty simple Takes some practice until it becomes completely intuitive.